Debreceni EAC (football): History

 On 15 January 2020, László Schőn was appointed as the manager of the club.

 The 2019-20 Nemzeti Bajnokság III was terminated in May 2020 due to the COVID-19 pandemic.
 The club was positioned in the first place thus gaining promotion to the Nemzeti Bajnokság II.
 On 6 May 2020, it was announced that the club would play in the 2020-21 Nemzeti Bajnokság II.

 On 8 May 2020, it was announced that the club could play their home matches at the Debreceni VSC's Nagyerdei Stadion.

+In the 2026–27 Magyar Kupa, DEAC hosted Ferencvárosi TC in the round of 64.
+The match ended with a 7-0 victory for Ferencváros.